RogerJFX/PPP/ppp.md

 #### 5. Educational aspects of polite code

 Politeness might even help newbies getting the point.
-Anybody joining an existing team is a newbie, but there still are beginners like junior developers, who arn't that experienced as veterans.
+Anybody joins an existing team is a newbie, but there still are beginners like junior developers, who aren't that experienced as veterans.

-Even veterans do not know everything.
-But they often want to learn new stuff and they are happy with it most often.
+Even veterans do not know everything, but they often want to learn new stuff, and they are happy with it most often.
 So writing polite code gives the opportunity to introduce new techniques with the effect of increasing peoples motivation.

 Polite code should take them by the hand in order to help orient themselves.
 This should be kept in mind when writing source code.

-This does not mean, polite code only is an educational method, and of course code never should become too trivial.
+This does not mean, polite code only is an educational method, and of course never code should become too trivial.
 Just as
-mentioned: politeness has to be on top of highest quality standards.
+mentioned: politeness has to be on top of the highest quality standards.

 ---